Grade Level: Middle school

 More Curriculum Like This

-Students learn about weight by building a spring scale and observing how it responds to objects with different masses.
+Students learn about weight by building spring scales from slinkys and observing how they respond to objects with different masses.